 Remember last Friday when I used that one GIF of Rags going crazy on the lunge line in a post about preparing to canter him and I was all like, “I would NOT like to be on him when he does this”?
 Well, here’s the story of my first (and definitely not last) fall off of Raglan:

-We were about done with our ride and I was doing one last left lead canter set when the “incident” happened.
-We came out of a corner and suddenly he just locked on to the other horse in the arena (who was cantering a circle down the way from us).
+On Monday we were about done with our ride and I was doing one last canter when we came out of a corner and he locked on to the other horse in the arena (who was cantering a circle down the way from us).
 His whole butt suddenly tucked and his hind legs came completely underneath himself and he exploded forward like he’d just been let out of the start gate at Emerald Downs.
-I had about two strides to marvel at the sheer horsepower in that gallop and then my reflexes kicked in and I tried to pull him up.
+I had about two strides to marvel at the sheer horsepower in that gallop and then my reflexes kicked in and I tried to pull him up, except…

 I got launched off (mid-air thought for this fall: “well, I guess I get to find out how it feels to fall off of 16.3 hands earlier rather than later, that’s kind of a relief”) and came down mostly on my lower back and then rolled.
 I got back to my knees in time to watch Rags have the realization that he’d lost his rider, at which point he immediately took a U-turn and came loping back over to me. 😂

 BarnOwnerK came running out into the arena to make sure I was okay and after spending thirty seconds to catch my breath (it was one of those falls where my body was like, “you should NOT get on your feet right away”) I was up.
 I got back into the saddle right away, before anything more than an inkling of fear could set in.
 Rags was pretty bunched up and nervous by that point (he was probably feeding off of my energy), so I pushed him into the trot and put my leg on until we’d both settled down.